dwyl/learn-tachyons/README.md

 [color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)_),
 you will need to:
 1. Create a new class in your `app.css` file
-(_or whatever your project calls it_) e.g:
+(_or whatever your project calls it_)
-2. Degine the CSS styles for that custom attribute:
+2. Define the CSS styles for that custom attribute, e.g:
 ```css
 .custom-btn-purple-helvetica {
   font-family: "Helvetica Neue", Helvetica, Arial, sans-serif;
   color: #800080; /* wikipedia.org/wiki/The_Color_Purple */
 }
 ```
-add the CSS class to the instance of the button you created.
+3. Add the CSS class to the instance of the button you created.
 ```html
 <button type="button" class="btn btn-primary custom-btn-purple-helvetica">
   Primary</button>
 ```
+This 3-step process is slow and _always_ ends up with CSS than if you used pre-existing Tachyons classes. (_see below_)

-> This looks "fine" for this single instance, but when you have a slightly bigger team you rapidly get override classes for the previous override classes and end up with bloated CSS that nobody can maintain!
+> Creating custom CSS definitions might look "fine" for this single instance, but when you have a slightly bigger team you rapidly get override classes for the previous override classes and end up with bloated CSS that nobody can maintain!
-> Run your favourite website thorugh
+> Run your favourite website through
 > [cssstats.com](https://cssstats.com/stats?url=http%3A%2F%2Fmedium.com&ua=Browser%20Default)
 and see the resulting stats:
 ![medium-css-stats-overview](https://user-images.githubusercontent.com/194400/57182109-67aab780-6e93-11e9-877d-64edacf5d6ae.png)